srsampson/ModeSDecoder/README.md

 The program processes the serial port data (ignores the Mode-AC if enabled) and creates data structures in order to decode the data.
 This decoded information is placed in a MySQL database.
 Multiple receivers can be used, each running this application and using a separate ```radar_site``` identification in the configuration file.

 #### Development Direction
-The database is being redesigned.
-Instead of having a ```target_table``` and a ```target_history``` table, we just have a table of ```tracks```.
+The database has a table of ```tracks```.
 It is not a well thought out design, as I'm not a database expert.
+But the design will change as I learn more.

-When new tracks are detected, their Mode-S ICAO number is added to the ```icao_list``` table and the decoded basic information saved in the ```tracks``` table.
-This table will then reference a ```position_echo``` table.
+When new tracks are detected, their Mode-S ICAO number is added to the ```icao_list``` table by a trigger, and the decoded Mode-S information saved in the ```tracks``` table.
+This table references ICAO numbers in ```position_echo``` table.
 Sooner or later this target will land or fade-out, and the database will mark the target as **inactive**.
 If it pops-up again, then it is marked **active** again.

-The US registration (N-Number) are also added to the targets after the ICAO number is decoded.
+The US registration (N-Number) are also added to the targets after the ICAO number is received.
 These are assigned 1:1 in the US.
 No other countries are decoded.
 Callsigns are placed in the ```callsign_list``` table.
 I'm not sure what use this serves, but maybe a list of all the callsigns used by an ICAO ID is interesting.

 #### Running the Application
 You must have MySQL installed.
 Currently version 9.0 is used for development.
-Import the ```.sql``` file to create the database, tables, and triggers.
+Import the ```.sql``` file to create the database, tables, and trigger.

 You will need OpenJDK 64-bit Java version 22 or newer.
 Create a directory for the application, and move the ```lib``` and ```.jar``` file into it.
 Also copy the ```.conf``` file and edit it.
 The ```lib``` directory contains two files: the serial port connector, and the database connector.
 The application won't run without them.
 Your Windows ```PATH``` setting will also need to be modified to include the Java Home directory.
 Start the program on the command-line using:
 ```